EHR Data

 On top of that, this trend line shows that it started at the beginning of 2020, dropped in total denials on a dollar-amount basis as we go into April and May, and then steadily goes up from April-May until April-May December-January of 2020-2021.
 What does that tell us?
 Does it tell us that denials got better for a couple of months and then got worse for the next eight or nine months?

 If denials on a dollar basis are going up, that suggests that denials are getting worse.
 But the reality is, we have no idea.
 This is an entirely useless graph, an utterly useless chart.
 It doesn’t tell us anything because we don’t know if the volume increased or decreased over time.
 Even if we know that the volume was rising from April-May until December 2020, we don’t see the rate at which that’s increasing.
-Therefore, we have no idea if the denials increase is outpacing the volume increase or lagging it.
+Therefore, we have no idea if the denials increase is outpacing the volume increase or lagging it compared to the MGMA benchmarks.

 Are the denials improving?